gomorpheus/morpheus-docs/integration_guides/Networking/solarwinds.rst

 .. image:: /images/integration_guides/networking/solarwinds/hostrecords.png
   :align: center

-Integrating with SolarWinds will also sync DNS zones, which can be viewed in ``Infrastructure > Network > DOMAINS``.
-They can also be viewed from within the integration detail page at ``Infrastructure > Network > INTEGRATIONS > (your SolarWinds integration) > ZONES``.

 ..
 NOTE:: |morpheus| SolarWinds integration does not support zone record syncing despite the presence of the ZONES tab on the integration detail page.
 This is a UI feature carried over from other networking integrations and is not supported at this time.

 Adding IP Pools to Networks